briansimiyuj/doctor-appointment-app/README.md

           h.
 Implement a separate useEffect hook to load appointments from localStorage when the component mounts

+      ### Update Patient Details Hook

+        Update patient details hook will update the patient details in the database.

+      *Approve Function*

+          1. Create a function to approve the appointment

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page